jsalt2019-diadet/denoising_DIHARD18/README.md

-# A quick-use package for speech enhancement based on our DIHARD18 system
+# A quick-use package for speech enhancement
-Original founder: @staplesinLA
+Major contributor: @nryant (many thanks)

-Major contributor: @nryant (many thanks!)
+(For JSALT-2019, we will gradually update the newly designed models.
+Currently, the NN network is trained by CNTK.
+We plan to support pytorch, however, the performance evaluation is not finished yet.)

-The repository provides tools to reproduce the enhancement results of the speech preprocessing part of our DIHARD18 system[1].
+At the start, the repository provides tools to reproduce the enhancement results of the speech preprocessing part of our DIHARD18 system[1].
 The deep-learning based denoising model is trained on 400 hours of English and Mandarin audio; for full details see [1,2,3].
 Currently the tools accept 16 kHz, 16-bit monochannel